-When we talk about “impulse control issues,” it means the failure to resist a temptation, an urge or an impulse.
+When we talk about “impulse control issues,” it means the failure to resist a temptation.
 Impulse control training involves teaching your dog skills to build self-control.

-- Does your dog ignore you and your efforts at calling them to chase wildlife, dogs or run up to people to excitedly greet them?
+- Does your dog ignore you and run up to people to excitedly greet them?

 - Does your dog steal food or other items and run off?